Shoplifters (film): Production

 Lily Franky and Sakura Ando joined the cast before principal photography began in mid-December 2017.
-Child actors Sasaki Miyu and Jyo Kairi were cast for their first film.
+Child actors Sasaki Miyu and Kairi Jo were cast for their first film.
 Sosuke Ikematsu, Chizuru Ikewaki and Yūki Yamada joined the cast in February.
 It was also one of the last films Kirin Kiki appeared in before her death in 2018.

 Production began in December 2017, with Fuji Television Network, Gaga, and AOI Pro producing.
 Cinematographer Kondo Ryuto used 35 mm film with an Arricam ST, aware 35 mm was a preference of Kore-eda's and also seeking the right texture and grain for the story.

 Release

 With Gaga Corporation as its distributor, the film was selected to screen at the 2018 Cannes Film Festival, where it went on to win the Palme d'Or.
 In Japan, it was scheduled for release on 8 June 2018.
 Magnolia Pictures also obtained the rights to distribute the film in North America.
 On 23 May 2018, Thunderbird Releasing acquired the UK distribution rights, while Road Pictures secured the rights to distribute it in China.